-- There is a direct correlation between good grades and class participation. - I do not give incompletes (INC) except under the most extraordinary, and documented, circumstances. - The only students who will be eligible for Cr/NC at the end of the semester are those who have completed all of the course requirements including all quizzes/exams AND the final exam - If you miss an exam, you must (1) contact me within 48 hours of the missed exam, (2) present acceptable documentary evidence for your absence, and (3) arrange a make-up exam at a mutually convenient date and time.
-A make-up exam covers the same material as the regular exam but will not be the same exam given as scheduled. - If you fail to take the final exam, you have the same 48 hours in which to contact me about a make-up exam and provide me with the appropriate documentation supporting your absence.
+- There is a direct correlation between good grades and good attendance.
+Come to class prepared, read the chapter, take notes, study for your exams and you'll be successful.
+Attendance is taken in every class meeting. - I do not give incompletes (IN) except under the most extraordinary, and documented, circumstances. - The only students who will be eligible for Cr/NC at the end of the semester are those who have completed all of the course requirements including all quizzes/exams AND the final exam. - If you miss an exam, you must (1) contact me within 48 hours of the missed exam, (2) present acceptable documentary evidence for your absence, and (3) arrange a make-up exam at a mutually convenient date and time.
+A make-up exam covers the same material as the regular exam but will not be the same exam given as scheduled. - If you fail to take the final quiz/exam, you have the same 48 hours in which to contact me about a make-up exam and provide me with the appropriate documentation supporting your absence.
 If I don't hear from you within that time period, I will award you an exam grade of zero (0) and average that zero into your semester grade.